Integrate Heap with Optimizely Web Experimentation

 Limitations of Autocapture

-Property format is fixed.
-The
+Property format is fixed: property name is

 No user profile properties.
 Experiment data is applied only at the event level.
 It does not appear in Heap's user profile view under